 Potatoes + water + olive oil + kosher salt + aluminum foil.

-After the potatoes have soaked for two hours in water, simply rub a soft brush all over the potatoes while rinsing them under clean running water.
+After the potatoes have soaked for two hours in water, simply rub a soft vegetable brush all over the potatoes while rinsing them under clean running water.
 Any dirt will slide right off.
-Place each potato on a square piece of aluminum foil that is big enough to wrap around and cover the entire potato.
+Next, place each potato on a square piece of aluminum foil that is big enough to wrap around and cover the entire potato.

 The next step is to gently poke a few holes in the potatoes with a fork.
 I poke mine a few times on each side of the potato.